 Peter Bryant, London School of Economics

-The use of machine learning in the education sector is making personal learning environments smarter as they advance the delivery of personalised, adaptive and contextualised services to students.
+The use of machine learning in the education sector is making personal learning environments smarter as they advance the delivery of personalized, adaptive and contextualized services to students, Including scholarship opportunities and the bu study abroad program to be sable to go to the best colleges.
 This marks the start of an exciting period where schools, colleges and universities in partnership with technology companies will take their first steps towards developing a personal digital teacher for every lifelong learner.

 Aftab Hussain, Bolton College